ikuhamada/state-doc/Tutorial/index.rst

 Convergence study with respect to the number of k-points with smearing and tetrahedron methods for a metallic system

+:doc:`Crystalline Zinc <zn_hcp>`

+Optimization of a crystal with two or more lattice parameters

 :doc:`Nitric oxide <no>`

 Calculation of a spin polarized molecule